 Determining Responsibility in the Aftermath of a Natural Gas Leak Explosion

-Due to the hazardous nature of natural gas, components, devices, and appliances need to be properly managed, installed, and maintained.
-However, when manufacturers sell defective or substandard appliances and equipment, serious gas explosions can happen.
+Due to the hazardous nature of gas, components, devices, and appliances must be appropriately managed, installed, and maintained.
+However, serious gas explosions can happen when manufacturers sell defective or substandard machines and equipment.

-When an equipment marketing company sells a defective product, or the contractor improperly installs or repairs the device, it can lead to serious injuries from a gas explosion.
+When an equipment marketing company sells a defective product or the contractor improperly installs or repairs the device, it can lead to serious injuries from an explosion.

 - The gas company

 - The distributor